mathieubossaert/pl-pyodk/README.md

 ### Play SQL queries to get datas from Central and do whatever you want with it in your own database.

-Test with the form you want from your central server :
+Test with the form you want on your central server :

 ```sql
 SELECT plpyodk.odk_central_to_pg(